 - Check your current publication list carefully before you import missing records.
 To do so, enter the research portal, search with your name and open your profile page.
 Enter Research outputs and view the publication list.

-See the following manual on how to import publications from Scopus:
+See the following manuals on how to import publications from Scopus and PubMed: